Tony Tornado: Biography

 At 18 he served in the Deodoro School of Parachuting along with the future TV presenter and entrepreneur Silvio Santos.
 In 1957, he fought in the Suez Canal.

-Tony began his artistic career in the 60s with the stage name Tony Checker, lip-synching and dancing on "Hoje é dia de Rock" show of Jair Taumaturgo.
+Tony began his artistic career in the '60s with the stage name Tony Checker, lip-synching and dancing on Jair Taumaturgo's show Hoje é dia de rock.
 That time Tony imitated singers Chubby Checker and Little Richard.
-Even in the 60s, he traveled to the United States where he lived for five years in New York.
+After that, he traveled to the United States, where he lived for five years in New York.

-In New York, Tony served as drug dealer and pimp, to deceive the immigration department, pretending to be an employee of a car wash.
-At that time, Tony met another Brazilian who also lived in New York, the also singer Tim Maia.
+In New York, Tony worked as a drug dealer and pimp, to deceive the immigration department, pretending to be an employee of a car wash.
+At that time, Tony met Tim Maia, another Brazilian singer who was living in New York.

-Back in Brazil in 1969, he worked in the group of Ed Lincoln and also sang at night with the pseudonym Johnny Bradfort, the owner of the club forced him to pretend to be a foreigner.
+Back in Brazil in 1969, he worked in Ed Lincoln's group and also sang at night under the pseudonym Johnny Bradfort, the owner of the club forced him to pretend to be a foreigner.

 In 1970, he adopted the name with he came to be known, "Tony Tornado".
 Influenced by James Brown, Tony was one of the artists who introduced soul music and funk in Brazilian music.